Eyeman420/RFID-project-arduino/README.md

 <br>

 Currently, the locking system has the following features:
-* Locking and unlocking via RFID
+* Locking and unlocking via RFID cards or tags
-* Registration of new RFID tags
+* Registration of new RFID cards or tags
+* Deletion of registered RFID cards or tags
 * Manual override button for unlocking

 <br>